datacommonsorg/api-python/dcpandas/README.md

 For more detail on getting started with the API, please visit our [API Overview](http://docs.datacommons.org/api/).

-After you're ready to use the API, you can refer to `dcpandas/examples` for examples on how to use this package to perform various tasks.
-More tutorials and documentation can be found at [tutorials](https://datacommons.org/colab)!
+When you are ready to use the API, you can refer to `dcpandas/examples` for examples on how to use this package to perform various tasks.
+More tutorials and documentation can be found on our [tutorials page](https://datacommons.org/colab)!

 ## About Data Commons